With the Layer Manager tool on the Designer toolbar, you can add and configure content in your scene. In Layer Manager , you can do the following:

-Change layer style
+- Change layer properties

 You can explore layers through smart mapping styles and discover themes and patterns in the data.
 For example, you can visualize average income levels in communities with continuous colors and sizes.
+You can change styles for point, line, polygon, 3D object, and point cloud layers.

 - Verify you are signed in to the portal and open Scene Viewer.